pasqu4le/clifm/README.md

 The actions above will not work only if a prompt is up, or you try to do something not possible.

-> NOTE: directory size is not guaranteed to be accurate, the function in the `directory` library seems to be filesystem/platform dependent and visiting a directory tree to sum it's files sizes takes way too much time.
-Until a better solution is found the directory size will still be shown, but do not trust what it says.
+> NOTE: since version 0.4.1.1 directory size is accurate, calculated by visiting a directory tree to sum it's files sizes (using conduit).
+In case one of these file's size cannot be read "???" will be displayed.
+This solution still takes quite some time, during which the app is not responsive, see TODOs.

 ## Command line arguments
 You can have a list of command line arguments by running `clifm --help`.